cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 for which each measurement is an integer in the range `[0, max_measurement]`.
 The range check requires encoding the measurement with several field elements, though just one is needed for aggregation.
-Thus the FLP defines an algorithm for truncating the encoded measurement to the length of the aggregated output:
+Thus the FLP defines an algorithm for truncating the encoded measurement to the length of the aggregatable output:

 * `flp.truncate(meas: list[F]) -> list[F]` maps an encoded measurement (e.g.,
   the bit-encoding of the measurement) to an aggregatable output (e.g., the